Dual representations for quasiconvex compositions with applications to systemic risk measures: Naturally quasiconvex vector-valued functions

-In \Cref{sec:comp}, we will also need a notion of strict monotonicity for a vector-valued function.
-The next definition gives one that suits our purposes.
+For the main dual representation theorem (\Cref{mainthm}), we will need a notion of strict monotonicity for a vector-valued function and regular monotonicity is suitable for this purpose.
 Recall that $C^{\#}$ and $D^{\#}$ are the (convex) cones of strictly positive elements in $\X$ and $\Y$, respectively; see \eqref{sharp}.
-Although these cones are not closed in general, we define their induced preorders $\leq_{C^{\#}}$ and $\leq_{D^{\#}}$ as in \eqref{preorder}.
+Although these cones are not closed in general, their induced preorders $\leq_{C^{\#}}$ and $\leq_{D^{\#}}$ are defined as in \eqref{preorder}.
+To be able to employ this definition, we work under the following assumption.